Why life insurance

 “Most people hardly bother to think about their pocket change,” Allec says.
 But a few cents here and there can add up quickly.
 So set out a jar to collect your spare change.
 “Using a change jar can help you put away an extra couple hundred dollars each year without additional effort,” he says.

 If you have cash stashed in a savings account for an emergency fund or short-term savings goal, check the interest rate on the account.
 “If they aren’t giving you any notable interest on your money, it could be time to take your money elsewhere,” says Brett Holzhauer, a writer at FinanceBuzz.
-You still can find high-yield savings accounts with rates of 2% or higher, according to Bankrate.
+You still can find high-yield savings accounts with rates of 3% or higher, according to Bankrate.
 The higher the rate, the faster your savings will grow.

-Most of our tips deal with cutting costs in 2020.
+Most of our tips deal with cutting costs in 2023.
 But if you haven’t bought life insurance yet, now can be the best time to do so.
 That’s because rates tend to be lower when you’re young and healthy.
 So if you know you need coverage, now is the time to get it.